-Applicants must log into the Grant and Plan Management Website (http://tidc.tamu.edu) to complete an application.
-Each application must have a narrative section that describes the proposed activity.
+Applicants must log into the TIDC Grants, Reporting, and Plan Management Website, (https://tidc.tamu.edu), to complete an application.
+Each application must have a narrative that describes the proposed activity.
 The narrative portion of the application consists of seven sections that must be completed.
 Additionally, an online budget form must be completed.
 Each of these elements must be completed for the application to receive full consideration.
-An incomplete or blank section decreases the likelihood of the program receiving funding because no score will be assigned to missing information.
-The online system will accept basic formatting and simple tables.
-The sections are:
+Carefully review any formatted content pasted into the online system, which will only accept basic formatting.
+The sections of the grant application are: